Prevention of Birth Defects

 - Diseases that affect the brain or mental function such as Alzheimer's disease, dementia, and depression.

 There is some controversy as to whether folic acid is associated with an increased risk for colorectal cancer or developing pre-cancerous adenomas (polyps).
-If you are at higher risk for colorectal cancer (e.g., over age 50, have a family history, have been previously diagnosed with polyps or colorectal cancer), make sure you see your doctor to discuss having regular screenings for precancerous adenomas, which can reduce the chances of developing colorectal cancer.
+If you are at higher risk for colorectal cancer (e.g., over age 50, have a family history, have been previously diagnosed with polyps or colorectal cancer), make sure you see your doctor to discuss having regular screenings for precancerous adenomas, which may reduce the chances of developing colorectal cancer.

 Although research has not confirmed that folate can reduce the rates of these serious diseases, studies so far have shown promising results.